How to Use WordPress: The Guide

 Recommended WordPress Plugins

 So, what plugins should you install?
-The answer to that question will be based on your unique requirements, needs, and goals.
+The answer to that question will vary based on your unique requirements, needs, and goals.
 However, we do consider some plugins to be essential for the smooth running of your website.

 In fact, we’ve looked at plenty of these tools in the past.
 For example, Yoast SEO can help you rank better in search engines.
 For a more comprehensive selection, we invite you to download our free e-book on the subject, and check out some of our previous articles within the Resource Center.